Group of five smiling students

 What is hate speech?

-The term “hate speech” does not have a legal definition in the United States, but it often refers to speech that insults or demeans a person or group of people on the basis of attributes such as race, religion, ethnic origin, sexual orientation, disability or gender.
+The term “hate speech” does not have a legal definition in the United States, but it often refers to speech that vilifies, incites hatred, or humiliates a person or group of people on the basis of their race, religion, ethnicity, skin color, sexual orientation, disability, or gender.
 While the college condemns speech of this kind, there is no “hate speech” exception to the First Amendment and it is only illegal if it falls into one of the categories described below, or if it is accompanied by actions and circumstances that rise to the level of harassment, discrimination, or retaliation.
-In fact, on many occasions, the Supreme Court has explicitly held that prohibitions or punishments for hateful speech violate the First Amendment.
+In fact, on many occasions, the Supreme Court has explicitly held that prohibitions or punishments for hate speech violate the First Amendment.
 Just because there is a First Amendment right to say something, however, doesn’t mean that it should be said, and doesn’t protect the speaker from the social ramifications of their speech.
 The First Amendment protects a right to say hateful things, but as a campus we strive to be a community where no one will choose to express hate.

 Which types of speech are not protected by the First Amendment?